orangemug/sql-stamp/README.md

 ## Why?
 I guess the best way to answer that is why not a HTML templating language like mustache?
 Basically these support loops and conditionals sql-stamp doesn't because I want the SQL to be kept clean and readable.
-It does however support a limitted ternary switch for feature switches.
+It does however support a limited ternary switch for feature switches.
 Also it'll add in `?` as params so you can use your SQL libraries injection protection.

 ## Install